 From the Merritt Parkway take exit 59 and travel south on Whalley Ave (rt 69).
 Take a left onto Emerson St and then a right onto Valley St. As you drive down valley take notice of the cliffs above the houses...from here you can see the paint stripe which ruined an otherwise great climb.
 As the road turns away from the cliffs a large parking lot on your left should be visible.
 Park at the back left of the lot near the foot bridge.
 Cross the bridge, cross the baseball field and follow trails up towards the cliff.
 The trail heads uphill and right then along the second tier follow a trail that traverses under the cliffs.
 Look for a cairn or two headed up to some 4th class scramble.
 Negotiate your way up the ledge to whatever climb you want.

-Browse More Classics in West Rock Ridge State Park
+Browse More Rock Climbing Classics in West Rock State Park

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West Rock Ridge State Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West Rock State Park:

 Featured Route For West Rock State Park

 West Rock Crack 5.11+ 7a 24 VIII 24 E4 6a Connecticut